snabbdom-jsx/snabbdom-jsx/README.md

 patch(document.getElementById('placeholder'), vnode);
 ```

 The `/** @jsx html */` pragma at the top tells Babel to use the `html` function instead of the React.createElement default.
-The `html` function takes arguments passed from Babel and generate virtual nodes as expected by Snabbdom's `patch` function.
+The `html` function takes arguments passed from Babel and generates virtual nodes as expected by Snabbdom's `patch` function.

 Mapping JSX attributes
 =======================

-A quick remainder: In snabbdom, most of the functionalities like toggling classes, styles and setting properties on DOM elements are delegated to separate modules.
+A quick remainder: in snabbdom, most of the functionalities like toggling classes, styles and setting properties on DOM elements are delegated to separate modules.

 For example